BaboboiPR/macro-ry/README.md

 Step 1 : install pycharm
 Step 2 : install python
 Step 3 : install in powershell in project of f.py script using - pip install ultralytics torch pyautogui pydirectinput keyboard numpy
-Step 4 : install rythia
+Step 4 : change where is the model aka best.pt
-Step 5 :
+Step 5 : Well done it if work